Holly Jolly Secrets: Plot

 Finn and Jake dig up a box of treasure that Jake had found in the landfill and had buried without opening.
 When they open the box, the two discover a plethora of VHS tapes.
 Finn recognizes them, noting that he saw Ice King bury them in the dump awhile ago.
 The two make plans for a secret tape watching; Jake puts up flyers warning people that the only ones allowed to attend are Finn, Jake, and BMO.
 However, the Ice King, seeing one of the posters, decides he wants to watch them too, unaware that the tapes are his.
 Meanwhile, Finn and Jake start to watch the tapes and discover that they comprise the Ice King's boring and somewhat disturbing video journals.

 After watching several entries, Finn and Jake think there might be a secret code hidden in the tapes.
 BMO apparently cracks the code, revealing that all the tapes contain an encoded picture of Gunter, the Ice King's penguin.
 The Ice King, unable to get into Finn and Jake's house, raises an army of snowmen and tries to break in by force.
 Finn and Jake, realizing what is going on, hide under their bed and keep watching the tapes, hoping to discover a secret about the Ice King.
 Soon, the tapes cut to an ominous recording of a man who introduces himself as Simon Petrikov.
 Simon, an antiquarian, explains that he bought a magical crown and, after placing it on his head, began to succumb to the crown's power, losing his sanity and his "princess" Betty.
-Finn and Jake realize that Simon is the same person as the Ice King, and the two take pity on him.
+Finn and Jake realize that Simon is the same person as the Ice King, and the two take pity on him, giving the tapes back to him.